eylons/awsDeployTest/README.md

 In complex website different subnets and security groups for model, view, controller Better git schema (separate MVC, CloudFormation templates, etc..)
 In complex libs dependencies use Docker
+Use infrastructure tools (Terraform)
 Use deployment tools (Chef, Ansible....)
 Add alerts and monitoring tools (dynatrace)
+Store static website data in cloudFront
+Use ElasticCache
+Database and tables creation and update should be done in more generic way using code Website domain name (using route53)
+Limit the SSH for specific IP
+Size of Instances should be considered according requirements